 honest, personal account of growing up into an elite athlete, and a moment that ended his career, could

 have ended his life, and should have ended his hope and determination but didn't.

 Stan Mack.
 Taxes, the Tea Party, and Those Revolting Rebels: A History in Comics of the American

 Revolution.
 (Nanter, Beall, Minoustchine, 2012)

-Hey, maybe the people who decided that a bunch of backwater colonists could defeat the greatest
+Hey, maybe the people who decided that a bunch of backwater colonists could defeat the greatest army

-they ever did in a textbook.
+ever did in a textbook.